-Any change of the project team members or subcontractors named in the proposal must be approved, in advance and in writing, by the project director.
-Personnel changes that are not approved by the state may be grounds for the state to terminate the contract.
+Any change of the project team members or subcontractors named in the proposal must be approved, in advance and in writing, by the project director or procurement officer.
+Changes that are not approved by the state may be grounds for the state to terminate the contract.